The Many Mysterious Meanings of Black Cats | LatestLY

-Black cats have fascinated the world for centuries, whether as witches' companions, protectors or symbols of both good and bad luck.
+Black cats have fascinated the world for centuries as witches' companions and protectors and symbols of both good and bad luck.
 DW presents some fascinating facts about these felines, including why most are male.It's the darkest time of the year.
 You're out walking, the sun has already gone down.
 Suddenly, out of the shadows, a black cat darts across your path.
 If you're superstitious, you might draw back uneasily — after all, black cats are seen by many as a sign of impending bad luck, especially if the cat crosses from left to right.

 With their piercing eyes, dark glossy coats and graceful, stealthy movements, black cats have an air of mystery about them.
 In many cultures, they're a symbol of the supernatural.

-As Halloween approaches — the celebration on October 31 of all that's spooky — these black creatures are popping up everywhere, appearing as decorations, in movies and on costumes.
+Around Halloween — the celebration on October 31 of all that's spooky — these black creatures are popping up everywhere, appearing as decorations, in movies and on costumes.
 But how did the black cat become such an icon of the eerie?

 From witches' companion to Halloween staple